Billy Packer: Kansas-North Carolina Final Four game

 In a semi-final game at the 2008 Final Four between Kansas and North Carolina, the Jayhawks jumped out to a 38–12 lead at which time Billy Packer declared, "This game is over."
 However, the Tar Heels clawed their way back in the second half, cutting the deficit to four points midway through the second half, although Kansas finished strong to win 84–66.
 Pundits commented that this may have been an ominous allusion to Packer's future career as a broadcaster, which was "over" when CBS announced over the summer of 2008 that Clark Kellogg would be taking over the lead color commentary duties.

-Personal life and death
+Author

 Packer was the author of Hoops, Why We Win, and a number of other basketball books.

+Personal life

-He was married to Barbara, and they had three children.
+He was married to Barbara (née Sucansky), and they had three children.
 Two of his children (Brandt and Mark) work in sports media, Brandt works as a producer for Golf Channel and Mark is a sports radio host based in Charlotte, North Carolina.
 In 1988, Billy Packer was inducted into the National Polish American Sports Hall of Fame.

+Death

-Packer died of kidney failure on January 26, 2023, at the age of 82.
+Packer died of kidney failure on January 26, 2023, in Charlotte, North Carolina, at the age of 82.